FEAST OF INDONESIA

-You will learn to make:
+In this Indonesian cooking class, you will learn to make:

-- Nasi Kuning – turmeric coconut rice infused with lemon grass, lime leaves and panda leaves
+- Nasi Kuning – turmeric coconut rice infused with lemongrass, lime leaves and panda leaves

-- North Sumatera, Sie Itik – duck Curry
+- North Sumatera, Sie Itik – duck curry

 - Java Gado-gado – mixed vegetables, tamarind, chilies peanut sauce, crunchy shallots